Program highlights for Galway, Ireland

 U.S. semester credit

-- Explore Dublin, one of the cultural capitals of Europe, before traveling as a group to Galway.
+- Explore Dublin on the included tour as a group before traveling to Galway.

-- Trace your Irish roots through a genealogy course.
+- Trace your Irish roots through a genealogy course, or choose from a variety of courses in Irish studies.

-The summer Galway program is ideal for students interested in learning about Irish studies in a lively, student-oriented city on Ireland’s west coast.
-Galway's magical combination of ancient history and contemporary culture makes it a great location for Irish studies.
+The summer Galway program is perfect for students interested in learning about Irish studies in a lively, student-oriented city on Ireland’s west coast.
+Galway is the fourth largest city in Ireland and a vibrant, bustling center of the arts and commerce.
+Founded in the thirteenth century, today it offers a unique blend of medieval history alongside contemporary culture.

-The Galway program consists of one 5-week summer session offering academic coursework in literature, history, music, theatre, and Gaelic language taught by established Irish and U.S. scholars.
-Many of these courses include enticing field trips and excursions offering hands-on experience with the subject matter, such as walking tours of Galway, outings to the Connemara Gaeltacht (Gaelic-speaking area), live theatre performances, guest lectures by leading playwrights and directors, private Irish film screenings, and private in-class music concerts by leading traditional musicians and singers.
+The Galway program consists of one 5-week summer session and offers academic coursework in literature, history, music, theatre, and the Gaelic language taught by established Irish and U.S. scholars.
+Many of these courses include exciting field trips and excursions that provide hands-on experience with the subject matter, such as walking tours of Galway, outings to the Connemara Gaeltacht (Gaelic-speaking area), live theatre performances, guest lectures by leading playwrights and directors, private Irish film screenings, and private in-class music concerts by leading traditional musicians and singers.